SeLub/chat-app/README.md

 2. Models currently loaded in memory will show as "Running"
 3. Click on any model to select it for chat
 4. Start chatting!
 Responses are formatted with markdown for better readability
+5. Use 📝 MULTILINE button for complex messages with code blocks and formatting
-5. Upload documents using the 📎 PDF,DOC,XLS button or images using the 🖼️ IMG button
+6. Upload documents using the 📎 PDF,DOC,XLS button or images using the 🖼️ IMG button
+7. Upload code files using the 📁 CODE button (supports multiple files and cumulative selection)
-6. Include URLs in messages for automatic web content analysis
+8. Include URLs in messages for automatic web content analysis
-7. Delete unwanted question-answer pairs by hovering over user messages and clicking ✕
+9. Use message actions: copy questions/answers, jump between Q&A pairs, delete unwanted pairs
-8. View uploaded images as clean thumbnails with filenames displayed below
+10. View uploaded images as clean thumbnails with filenames displayed below
-9. Monitor your usage with real-time statistics in the right panel
+11. Monitor your usage with real-time statistics in the right panel
-10. Use the menu to save, load, or export conversations
+12. Use the menu to save, load, or export conversations
-11. Access the Dashboard to manage all saved conversations with search, bulk operations, and statistics
+13. Access the Dashboard to manage all saved conversations with search, bulk operations, and statistics
-12. Your current conversation auto-saves and restores on page reload
+14. Your current conversation auto-saves and restores on page reload

 ## Features in Detail